flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

 1. Setup your host on [no-ip.com](http://no-ip.com/).
 (Or other services)
    1. Create an account, and sign up for the "No-IP Plus" service level (enhanced might work), no need for registering a domain name unless you want your own, just use one of their included domains (e.g. [mydomain.ddns.net](http://mydomain.ddns.net/)).
    2. Set up your hostname: Host Type - "DNS Host (A)", IP address will auto populate, Assign Group – No Group, Enable Wildcard off.
-2. Go to:[zerossl.com ](http://zerossl.com/) > click on Online Tools > Click on Start for the Free SSL Certificate Wizard
+2. Go to: [zerossl.com ](http://zerossl.com/) > click on Online Tools > Click on Start for the Free SSL Certificate Wizard
 3. Enter Email Address, check DNS Verification box, check both terms of service boxes to agree
 4. For New setups:
     1. In "Domains...", type in your domain name (e.g. [mydomain.com](http://mydomain.com/) or [mydomain.ddns.net](http://mydomain.ddns.net/)).